-Our lab studies the genetic basis of human traits and diseases and develops tools that facilitate such studies.
-We are interested in basic genetic mechanisms and those that are related to human health and diseases.
-We use molecular and computational methods to study cellular processes such as regulation of gene expression and stress response in normal and diseased cells.
+Our lab studies RNA processing in human cells.
+We are interested in basic mechanisms that contribute to variation in gene expression in normal physiologic conditions and in response to stress.
+We use molecular and computational methods to study cellular processes in normal and diseased cells.

 Genetics of Human Gene Expression